cognitive-catalyst/cognitive-catalyst/NewProjectsIBM.md

 Since (1) Catalyst hasn't been released yet and (2) we don't have a fast track set up for Catalyst projects, this is the only way we may start a new repository for a Catalyst project.

 1. Send [joshua.hall@us.ibm.com](mailto:joshua.hall@us.ibm.com) the name you want your repository to have.
-2. Will Beason will create your repository and let you know when it's ready.
+2. Joshua Hall will create your repository and let you know when it's ready.
 You'll be added as an admin of that repository.

-We'll keep your project in a private repository until both (1) Catalyst is released to the public and (2) your project is approved by the OSSC.
-We will try to get projects in Catalyst before release approved by the OSSC so they all will go live at once.
+We'll keep your project in a private repository until your project is approved by the OSSC.
+Additionally, please review the guidelines here for securing the appropriate approval [here] (https://w3-connections.ibm.com/wikis/home?lang=en-us#!/wiki/W783ba5fa6c1a_40b3_945a_07d0eb0115bd/page/Posting%20Samples%20%26%20Product%20usage%20Examples)

-If your project gets in after we submit the OSSC proposal, you will have to wait until the OSSC approves it in order to make the repository public.
-Once we have a fast track set up with the OSSC, we will update this document.

 ##Getting your project in Catalyst
 1. [Create an issue](https://github.com/cognitive-catalyst/cognitive-catalyst/issues) to have your project added.
 Be sure to provide a link to your repository!